 The sharply contrasting treatment between social renters and leaseholders is well illustrated by two instances in which legal action was taken against leaseholders for anti-social behaviour caused by letting their home to Airbnb guests.
 In these separate cases, breaches of the lease were found, despite the leaseholder not being personally responsible for the behaviour.
-In the first, the complaint was of ‘noisy and at times riotous parties’ organised by Airbnb guests.
-Similarly, a breach was established where a leaseholder let their flat to a couple who ‘continually disrupted the lives’ of other occupiers by smoking drugs, causing regular and severe noise nuisance, littering and various acts of antisocial behaviour(Laxcon Developments v St John Guy Rogers, cited in Hunter 2017, p39).
-However, establishing a breach is merely the preliminary stage in action against a leaseholder; a further judicial process is required for eviction.
-Moreover, unlike for social housing tenants, where newer tenancy types have reduced independent judicial scrutiny, the task of deciding if the lease has been breached is undertaken by the first-tier tribunal of the Property Chamber (Commonhold and Leasehold Reform Act 2002, s168 and the Transfer of Tribunal Functions Order 2013, Sch 1, para 141 (SI 2013/1036).
+In the first, the complaint was of ‘noisy and at times riotous parties’ organised by Airbnb guests (Laxcon Developments v St John Guy Rogers, cited in Hunter 2017, p39).
+Similarly, a breach was established where a leaseholder let their flat to a couple who ‘continually disrupted the lives’ of other occupiers by smoking drugs, causing regular and severe noise nuisance, littering and various acts of antisocial behaviour (LON/00BF/LBC/2021/0056, cited in Hunter 2017) However, establishing a breach is merely the preliminary stage in action against a leaseholder; a further judicial process is required for eviction.
+Moreover, unlike for social housing tenants, where newer tenancy types have reduced independent judicial scrutiny, the task of deciding if the lease has been breached is undertaken by the first-tier tribunal of the Property Chamber (Commonhold and Leasehold Reform Act 2002, s.168 and the Transfer of Tribunal Functions Order 2013, Sch.
+1, para.
+141 (SI 2013/1036).
 This tribunal forms part of the wider courts system and is thus entirely independent of the parties.
 The panel usually comprises a legally qualified judge and professionally qualified surveyor and the outcome may be appealed, with permission, on a point of law to a higher-level tribunal.
 The relevant point is that, even at the preliminary stage of proving the allegation, this is a substantially more rigorous process than is applied to renters.
 At the second stage, a further judicial process is available through an application for relief from forfeiture (Law of Property Act 1925, s146(2)).
 This statutory process gives the court wide discretion whether to grant relief and, if so, on what terms.
 According to Duckworth and Sissons (2016), there is a consistent pro-tenant tendency, and Dixon (2024, p221) notes that the statutory process and protections are very effective, making ‘forfeiture of a long residential lease […] extremely rare.’
 Thus, while long leaseholders do not enjoy the same absolute freedom as freehold owners, their security from eviction based on anti-social behaviour is substantially greater than for renters.
 Naturally, I recognise that the lessee’s investment interest, as well as their home, is at stake and this draconian consequence justifies a more rigorous legal process.
 Nevertheless, I return to my central contention that action to control behaviour should not depend on a person’s legal status in relation to their home (or property interest).

 4. The transfer of responsibility issue